SergKrasilnikov/GeoCross/readme.md

 (1) The profile on the surface.
 Drawing a line on the surface.
 It will be a profile of the cross-section.
-Build points along the line with 100 m intervals (Generate Points Along Lines).
+Build points along the line with 100 m intervals ("Creating new points along a line").
 Better to "Include End Points".

 (2) Get X, Y, Z attributes.
 "Add Field" "x" and "y" (Double type) in the attribute table in meters.
 Use "Extract Values to Points" to extract "z"